Malone-Disturbance-Ecology-Lab/Water_WUE/README.md

 Step-by-Step Workflow

-This step estimates the start (SOS) and end (EOS) of the growing season for each site-year using phenology modeling based on daily GPP time series.
+This step estimates the start (SOS) and end (EOS) of the growing season for each site-year using phenology modeling based on daily GPP time series

 Subset and preprocess by site

-For each site, computes daily GPP averages and assigns uniform weights for smoothing.
+For each site, computes daily GPP averages and assigns uniform weights for smoothing

-Run phenofit to detect phenological breakpoints Applies season_mov() to identify seasonal transitions using five smoothing models (Beck, Elmore, Gu, AG, Zhang) Fits seasonal curves using curvefits()
+Run phenofit to detect phenological breakpoints

+Applies season_mov() to identify seasonal transitions using five smoothing models (Beck, Elmore, Gu, AG, Zhang)

+Fits seasonal curves using curvefits()

-Extracts SOS and EOS using threshold (TRS) and derivative (DER) methods Average across models
+Extracts SOS and EOS using threshold (TRS) and derivative (DER) methods

+Average across models

-Computes per-year average values of SOS, EOS, and growing season length using outputs from all five models.
+Computes per-year average values of SOS, EOS, and growing season length using outputs from all five models